gitlabhq/gitlabhq/doc/development/code_review.md

 If you need assistance with security scans or comments, feel free to include the Security Team (`@gitlab-com/gl-security`) in the review.

-The `danger-review` CI job will randomly pick a reviewer and a maintainer for each area of the codebase that your merge request seems to touch.
-It only makes recommendations - feel free to override it if you think someone else is a better fit!

 Depending on the areas your merge request touches, it must be **approved** by one or more [maintainers](https://about.gitlab.com/handbook/engineering/workflow/code-review/#maintainer):